pyf98/Traffic-Accident-Detection/README.md

 2. Download videos from YouTube channels as described in the submitted report.

 3. Modify the hyper-parameters in `TrainConfig.py`.
+For the CNN component, ResNet50, ResNet101, and ResNet152 are supported.

 4. Start to train the CRNN model.
 The default model can run on a single GPU.
 Each epoch takes approximately 15 minutes on a NVIDIA Tesla T4 GPU.